ValenteCreativo/BitBitMami/README.md

 ## 🌱 Problem

-Bitcoin is global — but its adoption often leaves out **small-scale entrepreneurs**, especially women and local businesses.
+Bitcoin is global — but its adoption often leaves out **small-scale entrepreneurs**, especially women and local businesses in LATAM.
-There’s a lack of simple, elegant tools to **plan, receive, and use Bitcoin** in a real-life context.
+There’s a lack of simple, intuitive tools to **save, learn, and transact with Bitcoin** in real-world, culturally grounded contexts.

 ---

 ## 🌸 Vision

-BitBitMami is a **gentle yet powerful onboarding journey** into the Bitcoin ecosystem — designed as a visual toolkit for:
+BitBitMami is a **gentle yet powerful onboarding journey** into Bitcoin’s ecosystem — designed as a **beautiful visual toolkit** for:

-- 👛 Planning your savings in Bitcoin
+- 👛 Planning savings with sBTC
-- 📚 Learning interactively about how Bitcoin works
+- 📚 Learning interactively about Bitcoin and MEV
-- 🛍️ Joining a circular network of women-led businesses
+- 🛍️ Mapping women-led businesses that accept Bitcoin
-- 📲 Sending and receiving BTC with optional privacy
+- 📲 Sending & receiving BTC with optional privacy via Rebar Shield

 ---